 In 2010 Tulum became a municipal, a city with it’s own growing tax base.
 We saw the addition of street signs in the town, roads paved, the 2 lane highway become a 4-lane highway, a new big American style grocery store, home furnishing stores, lots of new restaurants, major residential projects, eco-communities and countless new commercial properties popping up all over the place.
 We even have a Starbucks now, I have mixed feelings about that.
 Underground water and power utilities are now being used in most new construction projects and the city has upgraded the water treatment system.

-The postcards don’t lie, the unspoiled beaches dotted with small eco-chic cabana resorts are wide, white and powdery, set against turquoise blue Caribbean waters, a setting of truly sublime natural beauty.
+The postcards don’t lie!
+Tulum’s beaches are intoxicating, dotted with beautiful people and small eco-chic cabana resorts-they are wide, white and powdery, set against turquoise blue Caribbean waters, a setting of truly sublime natural beauty.

 Thick lush jungle filled with monkeys, exotic wildlife and tropical birds; Mayan ruins dot the peninsula which is also home to the largest underground river system in the world.
 “Magical” is the word most often used to describe Tulum.